The Tave vs HoneyBook battle is definitely not a duel of equals. One is clearly much better than the other, leaving its competitor in the dust.

-But if you want to know more on why we chose this particular management portal out of these two, make sure to read on for all the juicy details.
+But if you want to know more on why we chose this particular project management solution out of these two, make sure to read on for all the juicy details.

 Before we start though – we have to bring out some of the most important characteristics of the two systems in question and the companies behind them to get an idea of what we’re dealing with.